vidaruamarcosportugal/vidaruamarcosportugal.github.io/about.markdown

 Those two changes brought an immeasurable amount of stuff in my head and I decided to create a space over the internet to unload it.

-My aim is to share thoughts, photos _(weekly?)_, record cool stuff I learned _(through peripherical-brain posts)_ but most importantly to step back from the pace of life, reflect upon it _(through "recently“ posts)_ and bring back some human feelings around the internet - at least for me.
+My aim is to share thoughts, photos, record cool stuff I learned _(-> "peripherical-brain" posts)_ but most importantly to step back from the pace of life, reflect upon it _(-> "recently“ posts)_ and bring back some human feelings around the internet - at least for me.
+###### _Don't be afraid if you stumble upon French language_

 I share other contents [here and there](https://twitter.com/julienzanni).

 Feel free to say yo! -->  `hello@julienzanni.fr`